luiswirth/bsc-thesis/src/matter.typ

   ],
 ) <img:fe_whitneys>

-=== Reconstruction: Whitney Interpolatoin via the Whitney map
+=== Reconstruction: Whitney Interpolation via the Whitney map

 Whitney forms are the piecewise-linear (over the cells) differential forms that can be uniquely reconstructed from cochains.
 This reconstruction